anirudhrathinam94/interview-prep-v2/Notes on Problems/Readme.md

 Binary search ends when lo > hi.
 This means when it ends, `a[hi] < tgt < a[lo]`.
 Hence insert position is lo.

 #### 37. Sudoku Solver
+Standard backtracking problem.
+Pass row, col and if the current char is '.' check if all values between `1...9` is safe.
+If it is add value, recurse, backtrack.